tetra-code/cse_y2_notes/Q1/ML/week2.md

 ![image](../../images/covariance_avg.png)

-For high-dimensional data, need many sampels to estimate covariance matrix.
+For high-dimensional data, need many samples to estimate covariance matrix.
 Can also assume all classes have the same convariance matrix.
 For a posterior probability for one class:

 ![image](../../images/covariance_avg2.png)

 ![image](../../images/covariance_result.png)

-Notice how covariance matrix is not class specific (averaged covariacne matrix)
+Notice how covariance matrix is not class specific (averaged covariance matrix)

 ## Nearest mean classifier
-**Nearest mean classifier** is ued when full averaged covariance matrix is too much to estimate.
+**Nearest mean classifier** is used when full averaged covariance matrix is too much to estimate.

 - measurement from each class are normally distributed
 - separate mean per class